Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 ### Supported platforms

-`godot-luau-script` officially supports compilation using recent versions of Clang, GCC, and MSVC, and building for Windows, macOS, and Linux.
+`godot-luau-script` officially supports compilation using recent versions of Clang, GCC, MinGW, and MSVC, and building for Windows, macOS, and Linux.
 LLVM (`clang++`, `clangd`, `clang-format`) utilities are preferred where possible.

 ### Building